apalache-mc/apalache/UNRELEASED.md

 ### Bugfixes

- * the new sequential model checker has uncovered a bug that was not found by the old model checker
+ * the new sequential model checker has uncovered a bug that was not found by the old model checker, , see #467